MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault-certificates.md

    The only property specific to Key Vault is `azure.keyvault.uri`.
 The app is running on a VM whose system-assigned managed identity has been granted access to the Key Vault.
 Therefore, the app has also been granted access.

 These changes enable the Spring Boot app to load the TLS/SSL certificate.
-In the next section, you'll enable the app to accept the TLS/SSL certificate.
+In the next section, you'll enable the app to perform the *accept* action for the TLS/SSL certificate, as mentioned at the beginning of the tutorial.

 ### Create a Spring Boot REST controller